MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 # How to set and manage compute context in Machine Learning Server

 In Machine Learning Server, every session that loads a function library has a [compute context](concept-what-is-compute-context.md).
-The default is local, available on all platforms.
+The default is **local**, available on all platforms.
 No action is required to use a local compute context.

-This article explains how to shift script execution to a remote Hadoop or Spark cluster, for the purpose of bring calculations to the data itself and eliminating data transfer over your network.
+This article explains how to shift script execution to a **remote** Hadoop or Spark cluster, for the purpose of bring calculations to the data itself and eliminating data transfer over your network.
 For SQL Server compute contexts, see [Define and use a compute context](https://docs.microsoft.com/sql/advanced-analytics/tutorials/deepdive-define-and-use-compute-contexts) in the SQL Server documentation.

 You can create multiple compute context objects: just use them one at a time.
 Often, functions operate identically in local and remote context.
 If script execution is successful locally, you can generally expect the same results on the remote server, subject to these [limitations](#limits-on-context-shift).